AkshathRaghav/RAIS/README.md

 ## Using the code

-1. Under src/, I've listed some testing files under 'experiment.*' alias.
+1. Under `src/`, I've listed some testing files under `experiment.*` alias.
 You can use those to get started.
-2. Under src/backend/, I've modularized the component files.
+2. Under `src/backend/`, I've modularized the component files.
-    - evaluator/ contains the files for extracting
+    - `evaluator/` contains the files for extracting all data
-    - tools/ contains other files for functions like logging and storing
+    - `tools/` contains other files for functions like logging and storing
-3. src/backend/evaluator/github/github.py contains extra code and functions which can be used on a Github object to
+3. `src/backend/evaluator/github/github.py` contains extra code and functions which can be used on a Github object to
     - Find any files
     - Extract the code of the files from the web
     - Extract all the lexical components of python files
     - Extract Markdown file headers
     - etc.
   I'm using them for evaluating the pipeline.
-4. src/backend/evaluator/huggingface is not complete.
+4. `src/backend/evaluator/huggingface` is not complete.
 It can only extract file tree for now.
-5. src/backend/evaluator/paper gets all the metadata I found important.
+5. `src/backend/evaluator/paper` gets all the metadata I found important.
 A lot of the extracted data might be overheads unrelated to a specific project being scraped, but I believe there could be a use for them later.